srushtikandagal/Srushti-Kandagal/README.md

 ---

-> _“Turning AI concepts into impactful, production-ready applications.”_
+> _“Blending data intuition with AI to power intelligent decisions.”_